+Appointment time Choose your Start and End times for your event using the time drop-down lists provided.

+The Duration will appear automatically, based on the Start / End times set.

+Recurrence Choose one of the four recurrence patterns:

+pattern Daily

+Every 1 day(s)

+○ WorkDays

+Choose either to have the event recur every XXXXX days, where you enter XXXXX, within the range 01 - 99999 days, or occurs on every work day.

+Weekly

+Recur every 1 week(s) on:

+■ Monday ▼ Tuesday ■ Wednesday ■ Thursday

+Friday Saturday Sunday

+Enter the weeks recurrence interval, within the range 01 - 9999, then select the appropriate day(s) check boxes required.

+Monthly

+Day 3 of every 1 month(s)

+○ The First

-Choose either to have the event recur on every XX day, where XX is within the range 1st to 31st day of a month, of every YY month, where YY is within the range 01 to 9999; Or, to recur on a particular instance of a particular day, of every XX month, where XX is in the range 1 - 9999.
+Choose either to have the event recur on every XX day, where XX is within the range 1st to 31st day of a month, of every YY month, where YY is within the range 01 to 9999.
+Alternatively, to recur on a particular instance of a particular day, of every XX month, where XX is in the range 1 - 9999.
 The range of choice of a particular instance of a particular day, is illustrated overleaf.

-Recurrence pattern - continued

-Yearly

-Choose either to have the event recur on a particular calendar month and day, where the month is within the range January to December, and the day is within the range 01 - 31, depending upon the month chosen; Or, to recur on a particular day of a particular month.

-The range of choice of a particular day of a particular month, is illustrated by the following:

-Range of recurrence

-Select the Start of the recurring event by using the date controls provided.
-Choose an end date for the recurring event, from one of three options:

-No end date

-Choose this option and the recurring event will be recorded as being held indefinitely.

-End after X occurrences

-Enter the number of times that the event will be held, whereby XX is a number, within the range 01 - 99999999.

-End by a selected DD/MM/YYYY date

-Use the date controls provided to select an end date for the recurring event.
+Range of recurrence Select the Start of the recurring event by using the date controls provided.
+Choose an end date for the recurring event, from one of three options: No end date Choose this option and the recurring event will be recorded as being held indefinitely.
+End after X occurrences Enter the number of times that the event will be held, whereby XX is a number, within the range 01 - 99999999.
+End by a selected DD/MM/YYYY date Use the date controls provided to select an end date for the recurring event.
 The date format that appears will depend upon the Country and Time/Date Regional Settings set.

-Remove recurrence

-Where a recurring event has been created, and you wish to remove the recurrence, click Remove recurrence to revert to a single event instance, as defined during the event creation.
+Remove recurrence Where a recurring event has been created, and you wish to remove the recurrence, click Remove recurrence to revert to a single event instance, as defined during the event creation.